MicroBundleCompute: Automated segmentation, tracking, and analysis of subdomain deformation in cardiac microbundles: Pillar Tracking Appendix

-{A\_\arabic{figure}} {A\_\arabic{table}} In this Supplementary Document, we elaborate on Section \ref{subsubsec:syn_data_gen}: ``\nameref{subsubsec:syn_data_gen}'' and provide further details on our approach to validate the output of our cardiac microbundle tracking software.
-In Section \ref{si1:methods}, we describe the steps to generate Finite Element Analysis (FEA)-informed synthetic movies of beating microbundles with a known ground truth.
+\typeout{} In this Supplementary Document, we elaborate on the ``Synthetic data generation'' Section and provide further details on our approach to validate the output of our cardiac microbundle tracking software.
+In the ``\nameref{si1:methods}'' Section, we describe the steps to generate Finite Element Analysis (FEA)-informed synthetic movies of beating microbundles with a known ground truth.
 We also provide details on our approach to collect ground truth data via manual tracking performed on real examples.
-Then in Section \ref{si1:res}, we present the results obtained by comparing the tracked output generated by the software and the ground truth data, and comment on the accuracy and robustness of our computational framework.
+Then in the ``\nameref{si1:res}'' Section, we present the results obtained by comparing the tracked output generated by the software and the ground truth data, and comment on the accuracy and robustness of our computational framework.

-\subsection{Methods}
+\section{Methods}

-\subsubsection{Synthetic dataset}
+\subsection{Synthetic dataset}

-In this Section, we describe additional details of our approach to creating realistic brightfield movies of beating cardiac microbundles, as depicted in Fig. \ref{fig:Syn_Data_Pipeline} of the main document.
+In this Section, we describe additional details of our approach to creating realistic brightfield movies of beating cardiac microbundles, as depicted in Fig 2 of the main document.
 We note that our synthetic dataset is primarily derived from ``Type 1'' examples, since ``Type 1'' cardiac microbundle data is a more common approach in the literature.

 For the ``Type 1'' synthetic data, we first start by identifying frames from which we can extract tissue textures.
-We systematically choose frames that represent valley and peak positions of the beating microbundle (i.e., the most relaxed or most contracted states) in order to sample multiple distinct textures (Fig. \ref{fig:Syn_Data_Pipeline}a).
+We systematically choose frames that represent valley and peak positions of the beating microbundle (i.e., the most relaxed or most contracted states) in order to sample multiple distinct textures (Fig 2a).
 We then manually trace the microbundle element in a valley frame.
-From the obtained mask, we extract the coordinates of the mask contour and crop out the background of the movie frame to obtain an image that contains just the tissue texture (Fig. \ref{fig:Syn_Data_Pipeline}b).
+From the obtained mask, we extract the coordinates of the mask contour and crop out the background of the movie frame to obtain an image that contains just the tissue texture (Fig 2b).